PhilipQuirke/SkyCombAnalystHelp/ProcessSettings.md

 If unsure, use the default setting "Significant".

+### Min # hot pixels in object (1 to 1000)

+When detecting say possums, and given an operator's standard drone altitude, the operator may not empirically that a single hot pixel is too small to be an animal.

+This setting defines the minimum number of hot pixels that must exist in a tight cluster for the object to be considered significant (i.e. interesting).

 ## Dialog Buttons

 The dialog contains these buttons:
 - **Save** : Clicking writes the changes to the [DataStore](./DataStore.md) and closes the dialog.
 Button is only enabled after you make changes, and it shows the number of unsaved changes.
 - **Undo** : Clicking reverse unsaved changes.
 Button is only enabled after you make changes, and it shows the number of unsaved changes.